 It is common to use commercial underglazes for the ink, most are of course intended for painting on but some brands do have a consistency that is acceptable for screen printing.
 However, since ink consistency is so important for the best results, many people make their own by mixing silk-screen mediums with a stain/melt mix (if you make your own ink please check the "Ceramic Ink" link below for more information).

 There is no substitute for watching and listening to someone experienced in the process explain how they do it.
 If you can learn little details of the process that relate specifically to ceramics (that are not covered in books and videos) you will save yourself a lot of time and expense.
 Then you make make the process your own and improvise from there.

 If you are planning on printing decals for a production process there is a serious glaze issue you must consider (see the glossary entry for Decals).

-A professionally made screen.
-It uses an aluminum frame and was made in a t-shirt printing shop from a negative created in Adobe Illustrator.
+It is aluminum and was made in a t-shirt printing shop from a negative created in Adobe Illustrator.